 \subsection{Scene encoder}

-We follow \citet{gao2020vectornet} and represent multimodal inputs (i.e., past trajectories, lane data, and traffic light states) as polyline vectors.
-We sample temporal features (past positions and traffic light states) with a frequency of 10\,Hz and static spatial features (lane markings and road borders) with a resolution of 0.5 meters.
-We generate embeddings for each modality with 3-layer MLPs, add sinusoidal positional encodings, and process the embeddings with transformer encoder modules \citep{vaswani2017attention}.
+We follow \citet{gao2020vectornet} and represent multimodal inputs (i.e., past trajectories, lane data, and traffic light states) as polylines.
+We sample temporal features (past positions and traffic light states) with a frequency of 10\,Hz and static spatial features (lane markings and road borders) and a resolution of 0.5 meters.
+We generate embeddings for each modality with 3-layer MLPs, add sinusoidal positional encodings, and process the embeddings with transformer encoder modules \cite{vaswani2017attention}.
 Following \citet{nayakanti2023wayformer}, we initially process local agent-centric views within scenes (centered around each modeled agent) and compress them using cross-attention.
-We then change the batch dimension from the agent index to the scene index, and concatenate learned embeddings of Cartesian transformation matrices from agent-centric views into a global reference frame (cf. \cite{jiang2023motiondiffuser}).
-Finally, we add global sinosoidal positional encodings and generate global scene context representations with further self-attention mechanisms.
+Afterwards, we change the batch dimension from the agent dimension to the scene dimension, and concatenate learned embeddings of Cartesian transformation matrices from agent-centric views into a global reference frame (as in \citep{jiang2023motiondiffuser}).
+Finally, we add global sinusoidal positional encodings and generate global scene context representations with further self-attention mechanisms.
 Our two decoders (\Cref{subsection:marginaldecoding} and \Cref{subsection:jointdecoding}) decode probabilistic motion forecasts from this scene context.